Resources and Facilities

 The Southwest Collection/Special Collections Library research collections include Rare Books, the University Archives, the Archive of Turkish Oral Narrative, and the Southwest Collection.

 The Southwest Collection is the regional repository for historical information pertaining to West Texas and the Southwest.
 It has collected and makes available for research more than 1,800 collections of personal papers and more than 5,000 hours of oral history interviews, noncurrent business and institutional records, as well as a noncirculating library of Texana, Western Americana, maps, periodicals, photographs, newspapers, taped interviews, films, videotapes, and microfilm.
 The Southwest Collection also houses one of the nation’s most important collections on the Literature of Place—the James Sowell Family Collection in Literature, Community, and the Natural World.

 All materials may be used by both the university community and the general public for research or reference.
-The Southwest Collection is located in the Southwest Collection/Special Collections Library Building north of the University Library.
-Service is provided from 9 a.m. to 5 p.m.
+The Southwest Collection/Special Collections Library building is located north of the University Library.
+Reading Room service is provided during regular semesters from 9 a.m. to 5 p.m.
 Monday, Wednesday, and Friday; 9 a.m. to 7 p.m.
-Tuesday and Thursday; and 9 a.m. to 1 p.m. on Saturday .
-All hours are subject to change, please call to confirm hours.
-Inquiries and donations are welcomed.
+Tuesday and Thursday; and 9 a.m. to 1 p.m. on Saturday during the fall and spring semesters.
+All hours are subject to change; please call to confirm hours.
+Inquiries and donations are welcome.
 Tours are available.

 The Speech–Language and Hearing Clinic, with facilities on the east side of the Health Sciences Center, serves as a practicum site for students in the Department of Speech, Language, and Hearing Sciences.